 When a borrower approaches GROUNDFLOOR for a loan for their proposed project, they present us with a detailed scope of work along with their estimate of the home’s ARV.
 This estimate is primarily based off of that borrower’s intimate knowledge of the community and the market trends where they work.
 Then, GROUNDFLOOR contracts an independent appraiser to obtain a second ARV estimate.
 This second estimate is backed up by comparable properties in the area, the appraiser’s years of experience and knowledge of the market, and other relevant data.
 GROUNDFLOOR’s underwriting team then uses all of this knowledge, plus data from even more comparable properties, to reach a third and final ARV estimate that’s known as the reconciled value.
 This is the value we use to assign a grade and interest rate to the loan.

 We recently completed an analysis of all 121 loans that paid off in 2018 via a sale of the property to compare ARV estimates to the actual sale prices of the property.
-Click on the photo below to be taken to the complete list of data for reference.
+Here is a preview of the raw data from this analysis - please click here to view the full list:

-- Relative to the actual sale price, GROUNDFLOOR’s ARV is on average 1.5% low, while the appraisal ARV is on average 3.7% low.
+Relative to the actual sale price, GROUNDFLOOR’s ARV is on average 1.5% lower, while the appraisal ARV is on average 3.7% lower.

-- Relative to the actual sales price, GROUNDFLOOR’s median value was 4.7% low, while the median appraisal value was 8.6% low.
+Relative to the actual sales price, GROUNDFLOOR’s median value was 4.7% lower, while the median appraisal value was 8.6% lower.

-Put simply, the above data indicates that GROUNDFLOOR’s underwriting team is spot on when it comes to accurately predicting the ARV of a given property we’re funding.
+Put simply, the above data indicates that GROUNDFLOOR’s underwriting team is accurately predicting the ARV of a given property we’re funding.
 Not only do our ARV estimates generally reconcile to a higher value than the appraisal ARV estimates, but our estimates also generally reconcile to a value closer to the property’s true value.
 Moreover, GROUNDFLOOR’s underwriting conclusions have less variability when compared to appraisal values.